Academic Suspension from MSU for Pre-University Studies students

 - Fill out all the information on the front of the form.
 (Note: "GID" means "generated identification number," i.e., your MSU student ID.
 Curriculum is “Pre-University Studies”.)

-- Review the Required Documentation:
+- Review the Required Documentation on the back of the form:

 - Statement of Academic Purpose